• facebook

 Go through these below steps for saving the attachment, renaming it & fix the attachments blocked in Outlook issue:

-• Access Outlook & right click on the attachment.
-From the pop-up menu, tap on Save As.saving the attachment
+1. Access Outlook & right click on the attachment.
+From the pop-up menu, click on Save As.saving the attachment

-• Go to the file location & right click on the attachment.
-Tap on Rename & give an appropriate file extension at the end of the file.rename the file
+3. Go to the file location & right click on the saved attachment.
+Then, choose the Rename option & give an appropriate file extension at the end of the file.rename the file

-If you are using Outlook on the Exchange server, then you might ask your administrator to change the security of your mailbox to accept blocked attachments.
+If you are using Outlook on the Exchange Server, then you can ask your administrator to change the security of your mailbox to accept blocked attachments.

-If you do not use Outlook with Exchange or Server administrator allows you to change the Outlook security behavior, then this method is for you.
+If you do not use Outlook with Exchange Server and the administrator doesn’t allow you to change the Outlook security behaviour, then this method is for you.
 This method involves modifying the registry.
 Special care should be taken while modifying the registry; if done incorrectly, then it might result in some severe issues.
-It is recommended to back up the registry before making any changes in it.
-The steps to change security behavior are listed below:
+It is recommended to back up the registry before making any changes to it as changing it can cause various issues.
+The steps to change security behaviour are listed below:

 1. Close Outlook if running.